 - Waitlisted applicants are admitted as seats open.

-- The waitlist does not roll over to the next year; students must reapply each year.
+- The waitlist does NOT roll over to the next year; students must reapply each year.

 -